gagolews/genieclust/README.md

 *Genie* is based on minimal spanning trees of pairwise distance graphs.
 Thus, it can also be pretty **fast**: thanks to [**quitefastmst**](https://quitefastmst.gagolewski.com/), determining the entire cluster hierarchy for datasets containing millions of points can be completed in minutes.
 Therefore, it is well suited to solving **extreme clustering tasks** (involving large datasets with a high number of clusters to detect).

-**genieclust** allows clustering with respect to mutual reachability distances, enabling it to act as a **noise point detector** or a version of *HDBSCAN\**  (see Campello et al., 2013) that can identify a predefined number of clusters or their entire hierarchy.
-The good news is that it doesn't depend on *DBSCAN*'s somewhat difficult-to-set `eps` parameter.
+**genieclust** allows clustering with respect to mutual reachability distances, enabling it to act as an **outlier detector** or an alternative to *HDBSCAN\** (see Campello et al., 2013) that can identify a predefined number of clusters or their entire hierarchy.
+Notably, it doesn't depend on *DBSCAN*'s somewhat difficult-to-set `eps` parameter.

 The package also features an implementation of: